kalialucard/Password-Strength-Checker/README.md

 To stop the application, press `Ctrl+C` in the terminal where Docker Compose is running, and then run `docker-compose down`.

-### 2. Using the Command-Line Interface (CLI)
+### 3. Using the Command-Line Interface (CLI)

-You can also use Passlock's features directly from your terminal, without needing the web interface.
+You can also use Passlock's features directly from your terminal without needing the web interface.
+Make sure you have installed dependencies first (`npm install`).

 **1. Generate a Password**
 ```bash